cdapio/cdap/cdap-docs/reference-manual/source/faq.rst

 - **Distributing** the parcel to all the servers in the cluster
 - **Activating** the parcel

-Start by clicking on the parcel icon (near the top-left corner of Cloudera Manager; looks like a gift-wrapped box), and ensure that the CDAP parcel is listed as *Active*.
+Start by clicking on the parcel icon (near the top-left corner of Cloudera Manager and looks like a gift-wrapped box) and ensure that the CDAP parcel is listed as *Active*.

 I've followed the install instructions, yet CDAP does not start and fails verification.
 What next?